336 Huntington Avenue

 - Digital signal processing

 - PhD, University of Rhode Island

-Matthew S. Goodwin is a founding and key faculty member of a new doctoral program in Personal Health Informatics (PHI) and Director of the Computational Behavioral Science Laboratory (CBSL) at Northeastern University.
-He is also a visiting associate professor in the Department of Biomedical Informatics at Harvard Medical School (2018-2020), the former director of Clinical Research at the MIT Media Lab (2008-2011), and adjunct associate research scientist in the Department of Psychiatry & Human Behavior at Brown University.
+Matthew S. Goodwin is a founding and key faculty member of a new doctoral program in personal health informatics and director of the Computational Behavioral Science Laboratory at Northeastern University.
+He is also a visiting associate professor in the Department of Biomedical Informatics at Harvard Medical School (2018-2020), the former director of clinical research at the MIT Media Lab (2008-2011) and adjunct associate research scientist in the Department of Psychiatry & Human Behavior at Brown University.